Skip to Content

 Associated Press

 PORTLAND, Ore.
-(AP) — The chief executive officer of Kroger insisted Wednesday that merging with rival Albertsons would allow the two supermarket companies to lower prices and more effectively compete with retail giants like Walmart and Amazon.
+(AP) — The chief executive officers of Kroger and Albertsons insisted Wednesday — under questioning from the federal government — that merging would allow the two supermarket companies to lower prices and more effectively compete with retail giants like Walmart, Costco and Amazon.

 “The day that we merge is the day that we will begin lowering prices,” McMullen said while under questioning by a lawyer representing his company.

-The two companies proposed joining forces in October 2022 after Kroger agreed to purchase Albertsons.
-The Federal Trade Commission sued early this year to prevent the deal, alleging the merger would eliminate competition and raise grocery prices at a time of already high food price inflation.
+The two companies proposed what would be the largest supermarket merger in U.S. history in October 2022, after Kroger agreed to purchase Albertsons.
+But the Federal Trade Commission sued to prevent the $24.6 billion deal, alleging it would eliminate competition and lead to higher food prices for already struggling customers.

-McMullen countered that argument by saying that Albertsons prices are 10-12% higher than Kroger’s and that the merged company would try to reduce that disparity as part of a strategy for keeping customers.
+McMullen said that Albertsons’ prices are 10% to 12% higher than Kroger’s and that the merged company would try to reduce the disparity as part of a strategy for keeping customers.
 Walmart now controls around 22% of U.S. grocery sales.
 Combined, Kroger and Albertsons would control around 13%.

 “We know that pricing is going to continue to go down,” McMullen said.

 The FTC and labor union leaders also claim that workers’ wages and benefits would decline if Kroger and Albertsons no longer compete with each other.
-They’ve additionally expressed concern that potential store closures could create so-called food and pharmacy “deserts” for consumers.
+They have additionally expressed concern that potential store closures could create so-called food and pharmacy “deserts” for consumers.

-C&S CEO Eric Winn, for his part, testified last week in Portland that he thinks his company can be successful in the venture.
+C&S CEO Eric Winn, for his part, testified last week that he thinks his company can be successful in the venture.

-The FTC is seeking a preliminary injunction to block the merger while its lawsuit against the deal goes before an administrative law judge.
-U.S. District Judge Adrienne Nelson was expected to hear from around 40 witnesses before deciding whether to issue the injunction.
+The FTC is seeking an injunction to block the merger temporarily while its lawsuit against the deal goes before an administrative law judge.
+U.S. District Judge Adrienne Nelson was expected to hear from around 40 witnesses before deciding whether to grant the request.

-If she does decide to temporarily block the merger, the FTC plans to hold the in-house hearings starting Oct.
+If Nelson agrees to issue the injunction, the FTC plans to hold the in-house hearings starting Oct.
 1. Kroger sued the FTC last month, however, alleging the agency’s internal proceedings are unconstitutional and saying it wants the merger’s merits decided in federal court.

 The attorneys general of Arizona, California, the District of Columbia, Illinois, Maryland, Nevada, New Mexico, Oregon and Wyoming all joined the FTC’s lawsuit on the commission’s side.
 Washington and Colorado filed separate cases in state courts seeking to block the merger.